-- Google printable Waitrose vouchers – Martin Lewis update them regularly.
+- Google printable Waitrose vouchers – Martin Lewis updates them regularly.

 - Check Waitrose offers on MySupermarket.
 Do you need any of those items?
 Could you buy more and stock up?

-- Use MySupermarket to determine if Waitrose offers are really as good as elsewhere.
+- Use supermarket comparison sites to determine if Waitrose offers are really as good as elsewhere.
 Many times supermarkets exaggerate the offers.

 - Use various apps to get cashback or better to get some product cheaper or for free:

-- GreenJinn app – it has offers for Waitrose, Tesco and Sainsbury’s.
-After every shop I check if I bought products which are currently on cashback offer in the app, sometimes I check if there is anything I may need before I shops so that I can adjust my shopping list if possible…
+- GreenJinn app – it has offers for Waitrose, Tesco, and Sainsbury’s.
+After every shop I check if I bought products that are currently on cashback offer in the app, sometimes I check if there is anything I may need before I shops so that I can adjust my shopping list if possible…

 - CheckoutSmart – the same principle as on GreenJinn – a simple cashback app